“No, thank you.”

 “I came ready to defend a Mastery Challenge.
 It feels like the time is right, but I figured you might need convincing.
 Now it’s like… even though you said the time is right, I feel like I still need to convince you.
 Or… I want you to convince me.”
 Blue shakes his head, smiling.
 “How did you do that?
 Just by making it seem like I’ve been dragging my feet?
 Yeah, some of that, and showing that you don’t need me here, or like, it’s totally fine for me to go… damn.
 I almost missed it.”

 It’s nice, having such an apt student.
 “I’ve been too busy, unfortunately, to be able to claim full credit for seeing this coming.
-Diana had to point out that you were probably moving on soon.
-If it were up to me you’d stay longer.”
+Diana had to point out that you would likely be moving on soon.”
 It was hard to admit things like that, the first few times.
 Hard to peel back the curtain, show vulnerability in a way that would reduce his esteem for her.
 It’s gotten easier as she’s seen the fruits of it, seen him learn and grow to be better at spotting it himself, and thus she gained a different sort of esteem, a more unique one that she’s had with few others, particularly outside her Gym.
 Which of course was the point from the beginning.

 Blue bows his head, looking both proud and grateful.
 “Thanks.
 I have to admit, I don’t think it’ll be as easy, elsewhere.
 Your gym culture is really well suited to what we’ve been doing… I’m glad I was here to do it with the ‘training wheels’ on first.
 I’ll miss this place.”